josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 To add artifacts to a project, your schematic needs its own template files.
 Schematic templates support special syntax to execute code and variable substitution.

-1. Create a `files/` folder inside the `schematics/my-service/` folder.
+1. Create a `files` directory inside the `schematics/my-service` directory.
 1. Create a file named `__name@dasherize__.service.ts.template` that defines a template to use for generating files.
     This template will generate a service that already has Angular's `HttpClient` injected into its constructor.